 If you are a new immigrant you are an 'Oleh Hadash' or 'Olah Hadasha', Generally this title lasts for about 10 years.
-The concept behind it is that you are still in the learning process and finding your feet in Israel.
-If you have been here for a short time you might be referred to as "Mamash, Mamash, Oleh Hadash" - 'Really, really new.
-Note that in Hebrew if you want to make a point and emphasize something, you use a double adjective: hadash, hadash.
+The concept behind it is that you are still in the learning phase and finding your feet in Israel.
+If you have been here for a short time you might be referred to as "Mamash, Mamash, Oleh Hadash" - 'Really, really new.'
+Note that in Hebrew if you want to make a point and emphasize something, you use a double adjective like: hadash, hadash.
 There are many instances when this is practiced in conversation and here are two examples 'Taim, taim' - very tasty or 'Naki, naki' - very clean.

 If you have been in Israel for more than 10 years, and less than 15, you graduate from being called an Oleh Hadash to being call a plain Oleh.
 You are now less likely to being called a "friar" - the Hebrew term for 'sucker'.

 Somewhere round the 20 year mark, you become a “Vatik” – a veteran resident.
 If you are a Vatik it is assumed that you have a full understanding of how things work in Israel.
 You are no longer a "friar".
 If you have been in Israel for 30 years (give or take a few), you are a “Vatik, Vatik” – a very seasoned veteran Oleh.
 You are now fully integrated into Israeli society, you are experienced and can teach the next generation of 'Olim Hadashim' a thing or two.